You may wish to read an introduction to this section first.

 The building is believed to have served as private chapel to the Longobard Dukes of Cividale before having been incorporated into the nunnery of S. Maria in Valle.

 Today there is a general consensus among art historians on dating Tempietto Longobardo to the VIIIth century.
-In 2011, with other Longobard monuments in Italy, it was inscribed by UNESCO in their World Heritage List (external link - it opens in a separate page) because its sumptuous decorative scheme (..) make this one of the most splendid and ambitious works to reach us today from 8th-century Europe.
+In 2011, with other Longobard monuments in Italy, e.g. those at Benevento and Brescia, it was inscribed by UNESCO in their World Heritage List because its sumptuous decorative scheme (..) make this one of the most splendid and ambitious works to reach us today from 8th-century Europe.

 In 776 Charlemagne defeated the last Longobard Duke of Cividale and assigned the Dukedom to one of his sons.